Stephen-Paulsen/The-Witch-s-Escape/README.md

 # The-Witch-s-Escape

-Small hangman style game but with a witcchery twist!
+Small hangman style game but with a mystic twist!

 guess the correct word to save yourself!